Mental Health Apps Market Size and Share

 Mental Health Apps Market Analysis by Mordor Intelligence

-The Mental Health Apps Market size is estimated at USD 9.45 billion in 2026, and is expected to reach USD 18.81 billion by 2031, at a CAGR of 14.76% during the forecast period (2026-2031).
+The Mental Health Apps Market size was valued at USD 8.40 billion in 2025 and is estimated to grow from USD 9.45 billion in 2026 to reach USD 18.81 billion by 2031, at a CAGR of 14.76% during the forecast period (2026-2031).

 Strong clinical evidence for app-based cognitive behavioral therapy, newly activated U.S. reimbursement codes, and Apple’s on-device State of Mind logging each widen the addressable mental health apps market.
 The shift from direct-to-consumer cash payments to employer and payer funding reshapes revenue mix, drives higher engagement, and cuts acquisition costs.
 Rapid smartphone adoption in India and Indonesia is expanding the mental health apps market beyond mature economies, while AI chatbots are personalizing content and enhancing adherence.
 Consolidation quickens as buyers seek FDA-cleared assets, yet more than 10,000 titles continue to maintain competitive intensity.
 Privacy-first operating system features alleviate data concerns and enable employer deployment at scale.